 After the Nazis came to power in Germany, the new regime decided to stage an economic boycott against the Jewish community of Germany.
 On the day of the boycott, Nazi soldiers stood in front of Jewish-owned department stores and retail establishments, and the offices of professionals such as doctors and lawyers.
 The Star of David was painted in yellow and black across thousands of doors and windows, with accompanying anti-Semitic slogans.
 Signs were posted saying, “Don’t Buy from Jews” and “The Jews are Our Misfortune.”

 A similar campaign is occurring today, however, on a much more global scale.
 Internationally reaching initiatives such as the Boycott, Divestment, and Sanctions (BDS) aim to use economic, political, and academic leverage to place pressure on Israel as a way of supporting the Palestinian agenda.
 Governments, companies, organizations and individuals are boycotting the buying and selling of goods, products and services from Israel.
 Their claim for justification is that Israel is an apartheid state and practicing genocide.
 In addition, there are a growing number of universities boycotting Israeli universities and professors, forbidding any form of collaboration.
 Much of their effort has warped into anti-Semitic propaganda inciting hatred and at times violence towards the Jewish people and calling for the eradication of the State of Israel.
-Most recently, in November 2015, the European Union officially announced that it would be labeling all goods produced beyond the Green Line including Judea, Samaria and the Golan Heights as a way to warn consumers not to buy.
+The European Union officially announced that it would be labeling all goods produced beyond the Green Line including Judea, Samaria and the Golan Heights as a way to warn consumers not to buy.

 The disproportionate targeting of the Jewish people and the Jewish State is becoming widespread.
 In the aftermath of the moral and societal failures that made the Holocaust possible, it is imperative that we confront all forms of hatred and anti-Semitism emerging in our modern era.
 Anti-Semitism of old has now taken on a new form and we can oftentimes recognize it as anti-Zionism or anti-Israel.
 The Nazi persecutions of the Jewish people began with hateful words, escalated to discrimination and dehumanization, and culminated in genocide.
 After comparing the Nazi use of pogroms, political propaganda and boycotts to similar modern-day examples, we can easily conclude that these are all signs of the same kind of genocidal pledge that was witnessed in the time of Nazi rule.
 Will we let history repeat itself?
+Or will we stand firmly against the lies of anti-Semitism?
+Let us remember:

 Share this Post